Do You Know This Pharmacy Robbery Suspect?

 No one was injured in the robbery.

-He is described as a white male in his early 20’s, around 5’3, with a slender build.
-He was last seen wearing a black Adidas hooded jacket, black pants, a white and blue scarf covering the lower half of his face.
+The suspect is described as a white male, 35 to 40 years old and around 5’5.
+He was seen wearing a black leather jacket, beige toque, sunglasses, gray scarf covering lower half of his face.

 Comment With Facebook